 Rules of Reciprocity

 - To establish and maintain reciprocity, you must comply with the following rules.
 Violating any of them will break reciprocity, resulting in the loss of all reciprocal benefits.

-1. Membership in the new reciprocal system must occur within 180 days after leaving service with the previous reciprocal agency; and
+- Membership in the new reciprocal system must occur within 180 days after leaving the previous reciprocal system.

-The advantages of establishing reciprocity between retirement systems include the following:
+The advantages of establishing reciprocity between VCERA and an eligible retirement system include:

-1. If the new reciprocal system bases employee contribution rates on age, the new reciprocal system will use the age at entry under the first retirement system to determine your employee contribution rates.
-Note that VCERA has a fixed contribution rate regardless of age, so this provision does not apply to VCERA contribution rates unless you entered the first retirement system on or before August 1, 1974.
+- The age for determining your retirement contribution rate in the new system will be the same as your entry age in the first system.
+(VCERA has a fixed contribution rate, regardless of age, so this provision does not apply to VCERA rates unless you entered the first retirement system before August 2, 1974.)

 - The service credit earned in the first system will contribute to meeting your vesting and retirement eligibility in the new system.
 This means you do not need to “start over” when transitioning between retirement systems.
 (Establishing reciprocity with the Judicial Retirement System II may have some limitations.
 Contact VCERA for more information.)

 - The highest salary earned in any public agency will be used by all reciprocal systems to determine your “final average compensation” when calculating your retirement benefits, unless limited reciprocity has been established under G.C.
 Section 31831.3.
 This could increase your benefit from the first system.
 Note: The final average compensation used is subject to each reciprocal system’s rules governing which pay items to include in “compensation earnable” or “pensionable compensation.”

 - If you were a member of the first reciprocal system prior to 2013, you may be eligible for a non-PEPRA benefit tier in the new system.